camunda/camunda-docs-manual/content/user-guide/process-engine/external-tasks.md

 * **Crossing Technology Boundaries**: An external worker does not need to be implemented in Java.
 Instead, any technology can be used that is most suitable to perform a work item and that can be used to access the process engine's API (via REST or Java).
 * **Specialized Workers**: An external worker does not need to be a general purpose application.
 Each external task instance receives a topic name identifying the nature of the task to perform.
 Workers can poll tasks for only those topics that they can work on.
 * **Fine-Grained Scaling**: If there is high load concentrated on service task processing, the number of external workers for the respective topics can be scaled out independently of the process engine.
 * **Independent Maintenance**: Workers can be maintained independently of the process engine without breaking operations.
-For example, if a worker for a specific topic has a downtime (e.g., due to an upgrade), there is no immediate impact on the process engine.
+For example, if a worker for a specific topic has a downtime (e.g., due to an update), there is no immediate impact on the process engine.
 Execution of external tasks for such workers degrades gracefully: They are stored in the external task list until the external worker resumes operation.

 # Working with External Tasks